 Time to put your new synth skills to the test.

 Are you up for a challenge?
-For our final installment of the series, we're challenging you to take everything you've learned and recreate a few famous patches, including New Order's "Blue Monday," Baauer's "Harlem Shake," Snoop Dogg's "Gin and Juice," and more.
+For our final installment of this free course series, we're challenging you to make everything you've learned and recreate a few famous patches, including New Order's "Blue Monday," Baauer's "Harlem Shake," Snoop Dogg's "Gin and Juice," and more.

 By the end of this course, you will be able to better listen to and reconstruct a handful of classic synth sounds and hopefully translate that skill into any synth sound from here on out!
-Dive in and start synthing now.
+If you're ready to take these lessons to the next level, check out Advanced Synths and Patch Design for Producers for an even deeper look at using synths in your music.

 Martin composes and produces music for commercial, educational, and artistic media, and records and performs internationally with many NYC-based artists.
 He also produces original electro and house music and remixes as MDFX, plus trap/jungle/bass music and remixes as WNNR, and will release his debut solo record later this year.
 His favorite cloud type is the lenticular cloud.